 5. The Fed drives auto loan rates

-It might, however, be a modest impact.
-The average rate on a five-year new car loan is 4.56 percent, down from 4.72 before the Fed cut rates in July, according to Bankrate data.
+The average rate on a five-year new car loan is 4.37 percent as of April 22, down from 4.6 to start the year, according to Bankrate data.

 When the Fed cuts rates, it’s easy to think of it as discouraging savings, McBride says.
 “It’s reducing the price of money.
 It incentivizes borrowing and dis-incentivizes savings.
 Essentially, it gets money out of bank accounts and into the economy.”